expo/react-native-action-sheet/README.md

 ## Android-Only Props

-`icons` (array of image source paths or nodes, optional): Show icons to go along with each option.
-If image source paths are provided, images will be rendered.
-Alternatively, you can provide an array of elements such as vector icons, your own pre-rendered images, etc.
+`icons` (array of numbers (image source paths), or nodes; optional): Show icons to go along with each option.
+If image source paths are provided, images will be rendered for you.
+Alternatively, you can provide an array of elements such as vector icons, pre-rendered Images, etc.

+`tintIcons` (boolean; optional; default: true): Icons by default will be tinted to match the text color.
+When set to false, the icons will be the color of the source image.
+This is useful if you want to use multicolor icons.
+If you provide your own nodes rather than an image source, you will need to tint them appropriately.

-`textStyle` (Text.propTypes.style, optional): Apply any text style props to the options.
+`textStyle` (Text.propTypes.style; optional): Apply any text style props to the options.
 If the `tintColor` option is provided, it takes precedence over a color text style prop.

-`titleTextStyle` (Text.propTypes.style, optional): Apply any text style props to the title if present.
+`titleTextStyle` (Text.propTypes.style; optional): Apply any text style props to the title if present.

-`messageTextStyle` (Text.propTypes.style, optional): Apply any text style props to the message if present.
+`messageTextStyle` (Text.propTypes.style; optional): Apply any text style props to the message if present.

-`showSeparators`: (boolean, optional; default: false): Show separators between items.
+`showSeparators`: (boolean; optional; default: false): Show separators between items.
 On iOS, separators always show so this prop has no effect.

 ## Try it out